 Interior Reviewer will analyze the structure of your uploaded document, and it will alert you if it fixes any issues.

 Word documents and PDFs have the ability to contain interactive "form fields," which are areas where a reader can input information digitally.
 In a physical book, this is not possible, and interactive form fields are non-printing objects.
 These fields are removed to ensure that what you see on screen is an accurate representation of how the book will appear in print.

 PDFs have the ability to contain "Layers."
 Layers are a way of visually presenting information by stacking it to determine what can be seen.
 In other words, placing an object on a top-most layer will block that area on the layer beneath it from view.
 Layers can preserve information that is not visible, but when printed, the hidden information is unnecessary.
 Therefore, including layers can cause problems with the printing.
 As such, layers are "flattened," which means that all layers are combined with the end result being the same visible outcome.

-For more information and tips on file formatting, check out the Formatting Your Files articles in CreateSpace Resources.
+For more information and tips on file formatting, check out the Formatting Your Files articles in CreateSpace Resources, or visit the Interior File Formatting Community.
 If you have additional questions about Interior Reviewer, please check out the Help section or contact member support.